My name is Marg.

 Because it’s what we do these days, I’ll talk about pronouns.
 I will not insist on any in particular, but zie, hir (pronounced like “here”), and hirs (pronounced “here’s”) would be my preference, but they, them, and theirs will be fine, too.
 I will be grateful every time you try to refer to me with gender-neutral pronouns.

 I know you might be curious about whether I’m going to be changing my body in any way.
-Early in February, I’ll be having top surgery, but at this time I do not plan to start taking male hormones.
+Early in February 2018, I had top surgery, but at this time I do not plan to start taking male hormones.
 I’m going to see if a more neutral physical presentation suits me.